On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Experiments and Results

 \inserted{ A key problem for research in calibration evaluation methods and post-hoc calibration methods is that proper evaluation requires access to the true calibration map.
 This, however, is unknown.
 One workaround would be to use synthetically created data, where the true calibration map is known.
 However, with synthetic data the shape of the true calibration map might not be realistic. } Our solution to this is to use the pseudo-real dataset CIFAR-5m~\citep{cif5m} with 5 million synthetic images, created such that the models trained on CIFAR-10~\citep{cif} have very similar performance on CIFAR-5m, and vice versa.
 Thus, it is likely that the true calibration maps are also very realistic. \inserted{ Thanks to the vast size of the CIFAR-5m dataset we can estimate the true calibration map very precisely.
 In our experiments, we used isotonic calibration on 1 million hold-out datapoints to estimate the true calibration map (other options than isotonic were considered in Appendix~\ref{sec:results_supp}, minor differences in the results). } The main part of the experiments concentrates on CIFAR-5m, while \inserted{Appendix}~\ref{sec:results_supp} shows more results on synthetic and real datasets, where the results are comparable to CIFAR-5m with minor differences, supporting the overall conclusions.
 On CIFAR-5m, we concentrated on three 1-vs-rest calibration tasks (car, cat, dog) and confidence calibration. \inserted{ Only three 1-vs-rest tasks were used due to computational limitations. }

-ResNet110~\citep{resnet}, WideNet32~\citep{wide} and DenseNet40~\citep{dense} models were trained on 45k datapoints from CIFAR-5m, additional 5k datapoints were used to calibrate the outputs of models with multi-class calibration methods: \modified{temperature scaling (TempS), vector scaling (VecS), and matrix scaling with off-diagonal and intercept regularisation (MSODIR); Dirichlet calibration with L2 and ODIR regularisation (dirL2/dirODIR), Spline with natural method (Spline); Order-invariant version of intra-order preserving functions (IOP); binary calibration methods: Platt, isotonic, beta calibration (beta), temperature scaling for binary calibration (1-Temp), scaling-binning (ScaleBin), ECE-based binning ($ES_{sweep}$) methods with equal-size binning (ES), piecewise linear methods (PL and PL3).} \inserted{ For PL we used our neural network model trained with cross-entropy loss (the results with optimising for Brier score and with the alternative optimisation method based on differential evolution are included in Appendix~\ref{sec:results_supp}). }
+ResNet110~\citep{resnet}, WideNet32~\citep{wide} and DenseNet40~\citep{dense} models were trained on 45k datapoints from CIFAR-5m, additional 5k datapoints were used to calibrate the outputs of models with multi-class calibration methods: \modified{temperature scaling (TempS), vector scaling (VecS), and matrix scaling with off-diagonal and intercept regularisation (MSODIR); Dirichlet calibration with ODIR regularisation (dirODIR), Spline with natural method (Spline); Order-invariant version of intra-order preserving functions (IOP); binary calibration methods: Platt, isotonic, beta calibration (beta), scaling-binning (ScaleBin), ECE-based binning ($ES_{sweep}$) methods with equal-size binning (ES), piecewise linear methods (PL and PL3).} \inserted{ For PL we used our neural network model trained with cross-entropy loss (the results with optimising for Brier score and with the alternative optimisation method based on differential evolution are included in Appendix~\ref{sec:results_supp}). }